ocaml-ppx/ppxlib/README.md

 option, the code rewriter might not get linked in.
 If this is the case, a workaround is to pass `-linkall` when linking the custom driver.

+### Building rewriter that you are currently developing
+Note: if using dune, you do not need to read this as dune already does all the right things for you.
+This section is written having ocamlbuild in mind.

+When developing a new rewriter you are very likely to prepare a few tests for it.
+The compilation line above doesn't suit this task very well (because ocamlfind package with your rewriter is not yet installed) and it will be more convenient to specify `.cmx[a]` with your rewriter manually.

+For example, let's suppose that the standalone rewriter (`pp_foo.native`) have this code

+    let () = Ppxlib.Driver.standalone ()

+in `pp_foo.ml` and your generator is begin loaded in `ppx_foo.ml`.
+You need a few extra switches to compile standalone rewriter (N.B. order matters)

+    ocamlfind ... dependecy1_of_ppx_foo.cmx ... ppx_foo.cmx -package ppxlib -o pp_foo.native

+or, if you have already created `ppx_foo.cmxa` using `-linkall` option

+    ocamlfind ... ppx_foo.cmxa -package ppxlib -o pp_foo.native

+And now you can specify that your test suite uses your rewriter and depends on a few extra `.cma`'s by adding a few lines into your `_tags` file

+    <regression/test*.*>: ppx(./pp_foo.native --as-ppx)
+    <regression/test*.*>: depends_on_foo

+and specifing dependencies in your `myocamlbuild.ml` file using

+    dep ["compile";"depends_on_foo"] ["ppx_foo.cmxa"; "pp_foo.native"]

 ### The driver as a command line tool
 It recognizes the following command-line switches: